GTPB/ELB18F/NGS.md

     + [16S Metagenomics](#LO5.4)
     + [Epigenetics](#LO5.5)

+**NOTE**: At the end of each of the sections regarding particular learning outcomes, we will ask you how confident you feel about having achieved that specific learning outcome.
+Therefore, to synchronize everyone, we will ask you to turn on the green light you have in your workstation once you've finished doing all the activities for that section.
+Don't hesitate to ask questions and to turn on the red light if you're having issues at any point while you're performing the activities.

 ## <a id="LO1">The High Throughput Sequencing Workflow</a>

 [Sanger sequencing](https://en.wikipedia.org/wiki/Sanger_sequencing) brought about a technological revolution, as it allowed to directly read DNA molecules with relative ease and affordability.
 The [Human Genome Project](https://en.wikipedia.org/wiki/Human_Genome_Project) motivated further progress, leading to automated DNA-sequencing machines capable of sequencing up to 384 samples in a single batch using capillary electrophoresis.